Hotel/Restaurant Management Concentration, Hospitality & Tourism AAS

 Graduates from Jefferson’s Hotel and Restaurant Management program have ample job opportunities in one of the most lucrative and growing sectors of the U.S. economy, with potential for more than 1.5 million hotel, restaurant, and service industry jobs over the next 10 years.
 You may find work as a hotel/motel/restaurant manager, a concierge, dining room manager, a resort/regional marketer or property manage, and more.

 Jefferson’s program is designed for maximum access to the best jobs in the industry.
-You will be positioned to compete with grads from four-year schools.
+You will be positioned to compete with graduates from four-year schools.

-Learn to plan events, operate restaurants, and more
+Learn to plan events, operate restaurants & more

 Put your degree to work or transfer to a four-year school

 Jefferson’s program prepares graduates to enter the workforce.
 However, about a third of our graduates opt to pursue a bachelor’s degree.